paul-goodall/docker_data_science_lab/README.md

 # Docker Data Science Lab

-This project was created for data science consultants whoa are often victims of multiple OS environments and machines.
+This project was created for data science consultants who are often victims of multiple OS environments and machines.
 I wanted to create a reliable and reproducible setup that works on-the-fly if I am moving from my own machine (usually a mac) to a client machine (usually windows) - without losing time getting setup and installing bespoke things.
 This allows me to take a "ready-to-go" Ubuntu (focal) setup with me wherever I go, complete with the majority of the additional Data Science toolkit that I commonly use/need to install.

 The amazing [rocker](https://github.com/rocker-org/rocker) stack forms the basis of the images here, with a bunch of bespoke additional Unix tools thrown in to put the icing on the cake.
 Visit [rocker-project.org](https://rocker-project.org) for more about available Rocker images, configuration, and use.